tesujimath/letters-to-amy/content/post/the-tar-pit/index.md

 We would do well to consider this parable of Jesus.

 {{< quote source="Luke 18:10-14" >}}
 “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
-The Pharisee stood by himself and prayed about himself: 'God, I thank you that I am not like other men—robbers, evildoers, adulterers—or even like this tax collector.
+The Pharisee stood by himself and prayed about himself: 'God, I thank you that I am not like other men⸺robbers, evildoers, adulterers⸺or even like this tax collector.
 I fast twice a week and give a tenth of all I get.'

 “But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, 'God, have mercy on me, a sinner.'